Dyablo-HPC/Dyablo/Readme.md

 git clone --recurse-submodules git@gitlab.maisondelasimulation.fr:pkestene/dyablo.git
 ```

-Kokkos and BitPit/PABLO are built as part of dyablo with the cmake build system.
+Kokkos and BitPit/PABLO are (optinnally) built as part of dyablo with the cmake build system.

 ## prerequisites